pypeit/PypeIt/doc/deimos.rst

 -------------------------
 ``PypeIt`` is able to match the traced slit to the slit-mask design information contained as meta data in the DEIMOS observations.
-This functionality at the moment is implemented only for DEIMOS and is switched on by setting **use_maskdesign** flag in :ref:`pypeit_par:EdgeTracePar Keywords` to *True*.
+This functionality at the moment is implemented only for DEIMOS and MOSFIRE and is switched on by setting **use_maskdesign** flag in :ref:`pypeit_par:EdgeTracePar Keywords` to *True*.
 This is, already, the default for DEIMOS, except when the *LongMirr* or the *LVM* mask is used.